-As the college baseball regular season comes to a close, I caught up with Simone Baseball Performance athlete, Yale Hughes to reflect on his four-year college career at West Liberty University.
+As the college baseball regular season comes to a close, I caught up with one of my athletes, Yale Hughes to reflect on his four-year college career at West Liberty University.
 We discussed how he’s overcome on-field struggles to have a successful senior season, and what his goals are going into the 2017 post-season with the West Liberty Toppers!
 Enjoy -Alex

 Choosing the right college to attend isn’t always the easiest decision to make.
 Being from New York how did you end up at West Liberty University (West Virginia)?